Implementing Fallback Routing When Primary Topology Fails in Utility Network GIS

 capacity=capacity,

-weight=1.0 / capacity, # Inverse capacity for shortest path
+weight=1.0 / capacity, # Inverse capacity: prefer high-throughput paths

 return G